Who’s in control? Changes of control to a licensed entity and your obligations

-A ‘change in control’ includes a transaction, or a series of transactions, in a 12-month period that results in a person having control of the financial services licensee (either alone or together with associates of the person).
+A ‘change in control’ includes a transaction, or a series of transactions, in a 12-month period that results in a person having control of the AFSL holder (either alone or together with associates of the person).

-(c) The capacity to control the composition of the financial services licensee’s board or governing body; or
+(c) The capacity to control the composition of the licensee’s board or governing body; or

 (d) The capacity to determine the outcome of decisions about the licensee’s financial and operating policies, taking into account:

 (i) the practical influences the person can exert (rather than the rights it can enforce)